 1. Ask relatives about your family history and write it down - not just for you, but for your future family members.

-2. Lose weight, if are overweight.
-Start with low goals of losing five pounds and work from there.
+2. Lose weight if are overweight.
+Start with low goals of losing five pounds and work upward from there.

-3. Recognize the symptoms, as in the list above.
+3. Recognize the symptoms as shown in the list above.

-4. Get blood test screenings every six months or when you notice body changes (size, illness, etc.) or if you are diagnosed with any other medical conditions.
+4. Get blood test screenings every six months, when you notice body changes (size, illness, etc.) or if you are diagnosed with other medical conditions.